MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-tracing-serial-lot-numbers.md

 ### To find all occurrences of LOT1 in non-posted records, such as open orders

-1. In the **Item Tracing** page, select the first trace line, the purchase receipt of LOT1.
+1. On the **Item Tracing** page, select the first trace line, the purchase receipt of LOT1.
 2. Choose the **Navigate** action.

     The **Navigate** page is preset with search filters based on the trace result for LOT1.
 The quality controller recognizes most of the records as pertaining to documents already identified on the **Item Tracing** page.
 For example, the last Navigate line of type Production Order refers to the two released production orders that consumed racing frames from LOT1.